awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-anywhere-license-manager-integration.md

    echo "License access token: $TOKEN"c
    ```

-1. Set up any Kubernetes cluster hosted outside AWS to test that the container applications can connect to the AWS License Manager API from non\-AWS environments and the custom credential provider is well integrated in the application\.
+1. Set up any Kubernetes cluster hosted outside AWS\.
+Use it to test that the container applications can connect to the AWS License Manager API from environments other than AWS and that the custom credential provider is well integrated in the application\.

 1. Deploy the license token and IAM role generated previously into the local Kubernetes cluster\.